St. John's, Newfoundland and Labrador: Cycling

 The St. John's Cycling Master Plan was officially launched in July 2009.
-Its first phase will consist of 43 km of on-road painted bike lanes, signs on an additional 73 km of roadway, the installation of 20 bicycle parking facilities and the addition of bike racks on the fleet of 53 Metrobuses.
+Its first phase consists of 43 km of on-road painted bike lanes, signs on an additional 73 km of roadway, the installation of 20 bicycle parking facilities and the addition of bike racks on the fleet of 53 Metrobuses.
+There are also plans to create a number of shared-use paths, the first of which, the Kelly's Brook Shared-Use Path, opened in 2025.

 Transit

 Metrobus Transit is responsible for public transit in the region.
 Metrobus has a total of 19 routes, 53 buses and an annual ridership of 3,014,073.
 Destinations include the Avalon Mall, The Village Shopping Centre, Memorial University, Academy Canada, the College of the North Atlantic, the Marine Institute, the Confederation Building, downtown, Stavanger Drive Business Park, Kelsey Drive, Goulds, Kilbride, Shea Heights, the four hospitals in the city as well as other important areas in St. John's and Mount Pearl.

 Railway

 St. John's was the eastern terminus of the Newfoundland Railway from 1898 until the abandonment and closure of the railway in September 1988.